rclevy/RotationCurveTiltedRings/README.md

 		J2000 declination of the kinematic center of the galaxy, in decimal degrees The Dec is the same for all of the rings
 	PA : float
-		Position angle of the *approaching* side of the major axis measured east of north, in degrees The PA is the same for all of the rings
+		Position angle of the receding side of the major axis measured east of north, in degrees The PA is the same for all of the rings inc : float
-		*THIS WILL BE CHANGED TO BE MEASURED FROM THE RECEDING SIDE IN A FUTURE RELEASE* inc : float
 		Inclination of the galaxy to the line of sight, wher 0 deg is face-on and 90 deg is edge-on, in degrees The inc is the same for all of the rings